codio/site/source/docs/student/myfirstproject.html.md

 Start off by ...

-- clicking on the `Projects` option on the left of your Dashoard.
+- clicking on the `My Projects` option on the left of your Dashoard.
 - click the `New Project` button in the top right of the screen

 ![Create Project](/img/docs/project_create.png)